-In addition, on March 30, 2022, the SEC issued proposed rules relating to, among other items, the extent to which SPACs could become subject to regulation under the Investment Company Act.
-The SEC's proposed rule under the Investment Company Act would provide a safe harbor for SPACs from the definition of "investment company" under Section 3(a)(1)(A) of the Investment Company Act, provided that the SPACs satisfy certain conditions that limit a SPAC's duration, asset composition, business purpose and activities.
-The duration component of the proposed safe harbor rule would require a SPAC to file a report on Form 8-K with the Commission announcing that it has entered into an agreement with the target company (or companies) to engage in an initial business combination no later than 18 months after the effective date of the SPAC's registration statement for its initial public offering.
-The SPAC would then be required to complete its initial business combination no later than 24 months after the effective date of its registration statement for its initial public offering.
-Although that proposed safe harbor rule has not yet been adopted, the SEC has indicated that there are serious questions concerning the applicability of the Investment Company Act to a SPAC that does not complete its initial business combination within the proposed time frame set forth in the proposed safe harbor rule.
+The SPAC Rule Proposals relate to, among other items, the extent to which SPACs could become subject to regulation under the Investment Company Act.
+The SPAC Rule Proposals under the Investment Company Act would provide a safe harbor for SPACs from the definition of "investment company" under Section 3(a)(1)(A) of the Investment Company Act, provided that the SPACs satisfy certain conditions that limit a SPAC's duration, asset composition, business purpose and activities.
+The duration component of the proposed safe harbor rule would require a SPAC to file a report on Form 8-K with the Commission announcing that it has entered into an agreement with the target company (or companies) to engage in an Initial Business Combination no later than 18 months after the effective date of the SPAC's registration statement for its initial public offering.
+The SPAC would then be required to complete its Initial Business Combination no later than 24 months after the effective date of its registration statement for its initial public offering.